3_securiser

 Water security: a local issue with international impact

-Patricia Crifo, Professor of Economics at École Polytechnique (IP Paris), Researcher at CREST (CNRS) and Associate Researcher at CIRANO and Maxime Elkington, Masters student in "Economics for smart cities and climate policy" at École Polytechnique (IP Paris)
+Patricia Crifo, Professor of Economics at Ecole Polytechnique (IP Paris) and Maxime Elkington, Masters student in "Economics for smart cities and climate policy" at École Polytechnique (IP Paris)

 On February 14th, 2024 |